-Abstract-Spectrum sensing enables cognitive radios (CRs) to opportunistically access the under-utilized spectrum.
+Abstract-Spectrum sensing is a crucial element of dynamic spectrum access (DSA) as it enables cognitive radios (CRs) to opportunistically access the under-utilized spectrum.
 Existing efforts on sensing have not adequately addressed sensing scheduling over time for better detection performance.
 In this work, we consider sequential periodic sensing of an in-band channel.
 We focus primarily on finding the appropriate sensing frequency during an SU's active data transmission on a licensed channel.
 Change and outlier detection schemes are designed specifically to facilitate short-term sensing adaptation to the variations in sensed data.
+In addition, long-term adaptation is also considered so that the evolving sensing environment can be reflected in the sensing schedule as well.
 Simulation results demonstrate that our design guarantees better conformity to the spectrum access policies by significantly reducing the delay in change detection while ensuring better sensing accuracy.

-Index Terms-Cognitive radio, sequential periodic spectrum sensing, in-band channel, channel detection time, change and outlier detection.

-I. INTRODUCTION

-Cognitive radio (CR), a wireless paradigm that aims to access the crowded but under-utilized spectrum more efficiently, has attracted surging interests in recent years.
+Index Terms-Cognitive radio, sequential periodic spectrum sensing, in-band channel, channel detection time, change and outlier detection, sensing adaptation.
+I. INTRODUCTION Cognitive radio (CR), a wireless paradigm that aims to access the crowded but under-utilized spectrum more efficiently, has attracted surging interests in recent years.
 In CR, the unlicensed secondary users (SUs) detect the presence/absence of the licensed primary users (PUs) via spectrum sensing.
 Sensing is enforced by the CR system primarily to protect the PUs against excessive interferences from the SUs, but it also helps the SUs seek better spectrum opportunities for their own data transmission.
 Although sensing is crucial for CR, the ultimate goal of any SU is to have a higher data rate for its own communications.
 Therefore, it is always desirable that the SUs achieve efficient sensing by reducing resource consumption (e.g., energy, time) while meeting certain system requirements (delay, accuracy, etc.).
+Existing studies on the networking aspect of the dynamic spectrum access [17] have generally focused on developing - Q. Liu and X. Wang are with the Department of Electrical and Computer Engineering, Stony Brook University, Stony Brook, NY, 11794.
+E-mail: {qiangliu, xwang}@ece.sunysb.edu. - Y. Cui is with Tsinghua University, Beijing, P. R. China.
+E-mail: cuiyong@tsinghua.edu.cn. - \ Corresponding author.